 Being caught up in the nine-to-five lifestyles of modern-day existence, we do not leave ourselves sufficient time to rest.

 Work, social life, family, travel, hobbies.
-As this list expands and sleep time is reduced, it will sweep us up in a whirlwind of mood disorders.
+As this list expands and sleeps time is reduced, it will sweep us up in a whirlwind of mood disorders.

 The time we prioritize for rest gets pushed to the sidelines.
 Our sleep reduced to a pea-sized screw in the cog of our daily routines.

 Not to mention, we also lose sleep quality when we anesthetize ourselves with phone screens, alcohol, legal or questionable pharmaceuticals… Losing out on the processes that happen during REM (Rapid Eye Movement) sleep and restorative sleep can cost us a lot more than a few hours from our schedules.

 Your Sleep Cycle Explained

 Sleep is valuable.
 Yet, it is quite a misconception that everybody needs 8 hours of sleep to make sure we don’t start acting like ‘apocalypse now’.
 Or worse.
 Like ‘planet of the apes, the remake’ – where the apes are sleep-deprived adults who like to throw things at others in the hope of being left in peace.

 People’s needs vary and so do sleep times.
 Someone may only need 5 or 6 hours, whereas others require 9 or more.

 Each of these sleep cycles prevents the aforementioned apocalypse of the socially acceptable self from happening.

 Generally speaking, there are four stages, sleep cycles.